jrlucier/eero_tracker/README.md

 - support for family profiles (pause/unpause switch) and assigning to Home Assistant "person" entities
 - support for rebooting the eero network
 - eero connection status and most recent upload/download speed test results
+- config_flow to allow all configuration through the Home Assistant UI

 ## See Also